athendd/Pega-Systems-Assignment/README.md

 **Using Docker**

-1. Open Docker Desktop
+1. Open `Docker Desktop`.

-2. Navigate to the app repository
+2. Navigate to the `app` repository:
    ```bash
    cd app
    ```

-3. Run the Dockerfile to build a Docker image:
+3. Run the `Dockerfile` to build a Docker image:
    ```bash
    docker build -t my-app-name:v1 .
    ```